 MGMT 3400 Business Ethics (3).
-Ethical, legal, and human relations dimensions of the business and nonprofit environments.
-Prerequisite: MKTG 3010
+Consideration of ethical, legal, and human relations dimensions in the business and nonprofit environments.
+Prerequisite: MKTG 3010.

 MGMT 3500 E-Business Models (3).
-This course is a survey of the dynamic business issues surrounding the development and emergent patterns of the electronic commercialization in the global marketplace.
+A survey of the dynamic business issues surrounding the development and emergent patterns of the electronic commercialization in the global marketplace.
 Included is an overview of internet development and security.
 Leveraging new technologies to enhance business processes, unique characteristics of e-marketing, and the legal, ethical, and regulatory issues in conducting e-business.
-Prerequisites: MGMT 3010, MKTG 3010, and BISI 3230.
+Prerequisite: MKTG 3010.
 Cross-listed with MKTG 3500.

 MGMT 3550 Enterprise Resource Planning (ERP) Systems (3).
 Planning and control systems for product and service flows in the supply chain.
 Extended ERP- the management of inter-enterprise business processes like Customer Relationship Management and Supply Chain Management as well as analytical applications.
 Integration of management, sales, marketing, finance, operations, e-business technology to create a true customer-focused strategy in Business-to-Business (B2B) and Business-to-Consumer (B2C) markets.
-Prerequisite: MGMT/MKTG 3500.
-MGMT 3020 may be taken as a pre-requisite or concurrently.
+Prerequisite: MGMT/MKTG 3500 and MGMT 3020 may be taken as a pre-requisite or concurrently.